Latest Which? research has found that many people consider broadband to be an essential service. So what do you use yours for?

 Imagine this: You’ve had some building work done on your house and you’re arranging to pay the builder.
 Then you receive an email from your builder informing you that their bank account details have changed…

 TV presenter, Gloria Hunniford, had £120k stolen from her Santander savings account when four strangers went into a different Santander branch and had themselves added as signatories to her account.
-Gloria joins us to tell us why banks must do more to stop scams.
+Gloria joins us to tell us why financial institutions must do more to stop bank transfer scams.

 A recent survey of 8,815 Which? members found that 30% of them pay a fee for their current/packaged bank account, with the majority believing they get a good deal.
 But is it really worth paying a fee for these accounts?